vicw0ng-hk/STA-20-2/code-server.md

 It requires less bandwidth than X2Go and hence is a lot smoother;

-It provides an integratd coding environment so you don't have to switch apps between writing and compiling;
+It provides an integrated coding environment so you don't have to switch apps between writing and compiling;

 ...